 Special Note: Western University of Health Sciences' (WesternU) strives to stay up to date on updates in federal, state, and local regulatory requirements; therefore, this policy is reviewed periodically and updated, as needed.
-Please visit WesternU's Title IX resource website for the most up to date policies and procedures.
+Please visit WesternU's Office of Title IX and Equal Opportunity resource website for the most up to date policies and procedures.

-The Sexual and Gender-Based Harassment, Interpersonal Violence, and Other Sexual Misconduct (SIM) policy and procedure addresses WesternU's applicable responsibilities under Title IX of the Education Amendment of 1972, the Violence Against Women Reauthorization Act of 2013, and California Senate Bill 493.
+The Sexual and Gender-Based Harassment, Interpersonal Violence, and Other Sexual Misconduct (SIM) policy and procedure addresses WesternU's applicable responsibilities under Title IX of the Education Amendment of 1972, the Violence Against Women Reauthorization Act of 2022, and California Senate Bill 493.
 This policy is implemented to ensure a safe WesternU campus community free from sex or gender-based discrimination, harassment, and interpersonal violence.